 It may seem like a distant memory to some, after all, the devasting bushfires of 2019/2020 are a pandemic away!
-Some 8400 koalas perished in the NSW fires and South Australia's Kangaroo Island lost over 50% of their koala population.
-It is a devasting blow for our iconic furry mates already in decline and it has the potential to slide them towards extinction in eastern Australia.
+Some 8400 koalas in NSW perished in the fires and South Australia's Kangaroo Island lost over 50% of their koala population.
+It is an awful blow for our little mates already in decline and it has the potential to slide them towards extinction in eastern Australia.
 Over 12 million hectares of land was burned and an estimated 3 billion animals were killed or displaced.

-We create beautiful real leaf jewels that plant trees!
-Share a homegrown real leaf item with a loved-one abroad and let them know that your purchase means you have planted a tree for them in Australia.
+We create awesome real leaf jewels that plant trees!
+Share a beautiful homegrown leaf with a loved-one.

-We donate a percentage of our sales to OneTree Planted, a non-for-profit organisation dedicated to global reforestation.
+We donate a percentage of each jewellery sale to OneTree Planted, a non-for-profit organisation dedicated to Australian and global reforestation.
 All the donations to our planting partner fund tree growing projects in Australia.
-We will send you your tree planting certificate and updates on the status of your trees provided by our reforestation partner whenever a planting session is taking place.

 Where we plant in Australia...

-Our beloved koalas are already benefiting from our donations to One Tree Planted through a tree planting project in the Northern Rivers of NSW.
+Our koalas are already benefiting from our donations to One Tree Planted through a tree planting project in the Northern Rivers of NSW.
 This project aims to create a koala wildlife corridor by forming a linkage of habitat from Byron Bay westward towards Tenterfield, north to the Queensland border and south towards Grafton.

 Other areas planted so far include: Booyong, Clunes, Binna Burra, Federal, Bangalow, Newrybar, Coorabell, Nashua, Broken Hill, Coopers Shoot, Talofa, Ewingsdale, Possum Creek, Repentance Creek, Coraki, Swan Bay, and Woodburn.